What does the GoAkamai Site have to offer?

 Specifically, what are the primary features offered on the home page?

-There are four primary features offered on the home page:
+There are three primary features offered on the home page:

 - Congestion Map